-Producer prices in Kazakhstan increased 32.3 percent year-on-year in April of 2021, accelerating from a 12.3 percent rise in the previous month.
-It was the highest producer inflation since August of 2011, as prices thrived in all sectors: mining & quarrying (46.4 percent vs 9.4 percent in March), manufacturing (18.2 percent vs 14.3 percent), electricity, gas, steam & air conditioning supply (10.4 percent vs 6.2 percent) and water supply & sewerage cost (1.7 percent vs 0.7 percent).
-On a monthly basis, producer prices surged 4.9 percent, after a 6.2 percent jump in March. source: The National Bank of Kazakhstan
+Producer prices in Kazakhstan surged 50.2 percent over a year in June of 2021, after a 48.2 percent hike in the previous month, mostly due to low base year effects.
+It was the highest producer inflation since September of 2008, significantly affected by soaring prices in mining & quarrying (80.4 percent vs 80.3 percent in May).
+Inflationary pressures also built up in manufacturing (25.5 percent vs 22.3 percent), electricity, gas, steam & air conditioning supply (13.3 percent vs 12.9 percent).
+On the other hand, prices went up at a slower pace in water supply & sewerage cost (1.8 percent vs 2.0 percent).
+On a monthly basis, producer prices advanced 3.1 percent, the same pace as in May. source: The National Bank of Kazakhstan

 Producer Prices Change in Kazakhstan averaged 11.97 percent from 1999 until 2021, reaching an all time high of 71.70 percent in July of 2008 and a record low of -33.60 percent in July of 2009.
 This page provides - Kazakhstan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kazakhstan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.